 7 - Dudleytown, Cornwall CT

 Dudleytown is a village that is said to be under a horrible curse.
-The Village was founded in 1738 by The Dudley Family who are the ones who were apparently cursed.
+The Village was founded in 1738 by The Dudley Family who is the one who was apparently cursed.
 All of them died soon after settling in Dudleytown.

-However, some say that the curse then spread to the rest of the village since the population began to decrease rapidly after the Dudley’s had died out.
+However, some say that the curse then spread to the rest of the village since the population began to decrease rapidly after the last of the Dudley family had died.

-There were a greater than average number of violent deaths, accidents, suicides and cases of insanity in the small town.
+There was a greater than the average number of violent deaths, accidents, suicides and cases of insanity in the small town.
 The village was completely abandoned in the 1800s and now all that remains is the foundations and some ruins.

 Dudleytown is now owned by The Dark Entry Forest Association and they rarely grant access.
 However, those who have been granted permission to stop by for a visit say that many of the former residents are still there in the form of ghosts.